-Using topical vitamin C is a good addition to every anti-aging skin routine, but it must be handled carefully.
-Skincare products containing vitamin C are often unstable, meaning they break down and become ineffective when exposed to too much oxygen or direct sunlight.
-When applying a vitamin C serum or treatment, be mindful of its potency.
+Topical vitamin C is an excellent addition to every anti-aging skin routine but must be handled carefully.
+Skincare products containing vitamin C are often unstable, breaking down, and ineffective when exposed to too much oxygen or direct sunlight.
+Be mindful of its potency when applying a vitamin C serum or treatment.
 You only need a small amount!
 Since humans cannot produce ascorbic acid, it must be consumed from foods.

 Foods that are naturally rich in vitamin C:

 ● Citrus fruits

 ● Black currants